adevinta/zoe/docs/advanced/secrets/strongbox.md

 This secrets provider fetches secret values from [strongbox](https://github.com/schibsted/strongbox).

-To use the strongbox secrets provider, add the following zoe's configuration :
+To use the strongbox secrets provider, add the following in zoe's configuration :

 ```yaml
 secrets: